QinYang79/RDE/README.md

 ## Introduction
 PyTorch implementation for [Noisy-Correspondence Learning for Text-to-Image Person Re-identification](./src/RDE_main.pdf) (CVPR 2024).
 The solution to [the noisy correspondence problem](https://github.com/QinYang79/Noisy-Correspondence-Summary)  in TIReID.

-⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️ 20241128 - Fixing [issue 8](https://github.com/QinYang79/RDE/issues/8) will cause some performance degradation in noisy scenes.
+⚠️⚠️⚠️⚠ 20241128 - Fixing [issue 8](https://github.com/QinYang79/RDE/issues/8) will cause some performance degradation in noisy scenes.
 You can comment out "line217 model.train()" in processor/processor.py.
+Thanks to *Deng Xiangwen* for pointing this out.

 ### News!